 Prescription drug and device manufacturers are only permitted to market their products for the specific uses and populations approved by the FDA.
 Yet, manufacturers have much more information about their products, and in some cases, their products are being used extensively in ways that are not described in their labels.
-Just recently, FDA released two guidances and a draft memorandum describing what manufacturers may do (and may not do) to communicate this information to healthcare providers, consumers, and payors.
+Just recently, FDA finalized two guidances and a draft memorandum describing what manufacturers may do (and may not do) to communicate this information to healthcare providers, consumers, and payors.

 Join our interactive online training course where you will learn: